Twalton1452/The_Gang_Serves_Food/README.md

 7. Join for the other window

 Playing with Friends
-There are a couple of lines of code that need to be changed so you can play with friends.
-In the future this will be an automated process
-1. In the `world.gd` script uncomment:
-	- `# upnp_setup()`
-	- `# enet_peer.create_client(address_entry.text, PORT)`
-2. In the `world.gd` script comment:
-	- `enet_peer.create_client("localhost", PORT)`
-3. Project > Export > Export Project
+1. Project > Export > Export Project
-4. Zip the file and send to friends
+2. Zip the file and send to friends
-5. The Host will need to run the `.console` version of the application because their public IP gets displayed in the console to give to their friends
+3. The Host will need to run the `.console` version of the application because their public IP gets displayed in the console to give to their friends
-6. Friends will join after the Host gives them their public IP to enter
+4. Friends will join after the Host gives them their public IP to enter

 ## Issues